davidmerrick/quotinator/README.md

 }
 ```

-The list of them is in the `com.merricklabs.logic.quotes.json` resource file.
+The list of quotes is stored the `com.merricklabs.logic.quotes.json` resource file.
 Eventually I'll move this to S3 so this can be modified without a redeploy.

 # Setup: